Palmers Solicitors are experienced in providing corporate insolvency advice in a wide variety of scenarios including:

 - Advice on impact of insolvency on residential and commercial property ownership

-- Disposal of freehold, leasehold and, with the company-commercial team, business assets on behalf of Insolvency Practitioners
+- In conjunction with the Company-Commercial team, advise disposal of freehold, leasehold and, with the company-commercial team, business assets on behalf of Insolvency Practitioners

 - Transfer of equitable interests in properties to existing part-owners of properties and to third parties